Potty Talk

 Luke 23:56

-Lord, let us listen and live.
+Lord, let us find our hope and rest in You.

 Pep Talks & Permission Slips